 Anderson County Middle Schools were honored to host Grainger County teachers and instructional coaches two weeks ago.
 Grainger County Schools recently adopted Wit and Wisdom, and they were referred to our middle schools for an implementation model.
-The educators expressed admiration for not only students' engagement but also our teachers' instructional prowess.
-They were gracious, complimentary, and excited to bring back new ideas.
-Norris Middle was proud to be part of the team that welcomed them in!
+The

 Norwood

 Norwood Middle students and staff had a fun time celebrating a date you only see once in a lifetime - 2/22/2022!
 Students and teachers dressed up as twins, wore tutus, solved riddles at the :22 minute mark of every hour, and solved math problems involving the number 2.